theupdateframework/taps/tap4.md

   },
   // For each set of targets, specify a list of repositories where files may be
   // downloaded.
-  "assignments": [
+  "mapping": [
     {
       // Assign any target matching *Django* to both Django and PyPI.
       "paths":        ["*django*"],
       "repositories": ["Django", "PyPI"],
       // If missing, the "terminating" attribute is assumed to be false.
       "terminating":  false,
-      // Therefore, if this assignment has not signed for a *django* target,
+      // Therefore, if this mapping has not signed for a *django* target,
-      // the following assignment will be consulted.
+      // the following mapping will be consulted.
     },
     {
       // Assign all other targets only to PyPI.